 In the early 1820’s the Potomac River became so filled up with ports and silt that it became hard to navigate up to Georgetown.
 This was becoming such an issue that it became difficult to trade in Georgetown.
 The solution was to build a new canal going from Harper’s Ferry to Georgetown, however the introduction to the Baltimore & Ohio Railroad altered that.
 To start with, the railroad was finished before the canal could be done, and it was much cheaper than the ferry.
 This practically killed any hope for a ferry to bring in money.
 While the canal was still built it was not as profitable as they had hoped, this was due to the train being much cheaper and much faster.
 There was an upside, the canal was originally made to allow for civilian boats to pass but with most residents now taking the train, it gave another route for ships and cargo boats to take.
 This wound up being extremely helpful as it helped clear up some congestion and provided a boost for the economy in the town.
 Georgetown would follow the trend of the evolving industries throughout the decades; during the 1820’s they traded tobacco, sugar, salt, and even hemp, later incorporating flour, and even coal.
 For the next 40 – 50 years the area would remain largely self governed, while this was good for expanding business it would eventually become a problem.
 Georgetown eventually had to deal with its original problem, constant shipping of coal leading to the area becoming silted.
 To make things worse in 1889 a storm at the end of May washed away a poorly managed dam in the area.
 This nearly destroyed Georgetown, it took years for the area to finally begin to rebuild.
 Georgetown not only rebuilt but also expanded.
 This led to the expansion of the railroads and allowed for new factories to be built in the neighborhood.
 Georgetown’s waterfront became more industrialized, with warehouses, and apartment complexes going up in the area.
 None of these apartments were actually well kept.
 By the end of the 19th century, Georgetown was a mix of industry along the river, and “projects” for the workers to live in.
 However, older homes remaining unchanged though most of them would remain abandoned for a while.

-Georgetown University is one the oldest schools in the United States founded by bishop John Carroll in 1789.
-It stands as the best private research university in the country and is consistently ranked among the top universities in the United States with highly picky admissions.
 It stands as the oldest Catholic institution of higher education in the United States however the majority of its students do not follow the religion.
-The school’s alumni include more U.S. diplomats than any other university in the United States.
+The school’s alumni include more U.S. diplomats than any other university in the United States. this means that visiting the university is not as easy as getting on a bus, often times the students take a car service to the school.
+This means that unless you have the funds, Georgetown University is very difficult to tour.
 Georgetown University’s main campus is identifiable by Healy Hall, a National Historic Landmark.
 The school now houses about 10 undergraduate and graduate schools.

 Washington Harbor is also one of Georgetown’s most famous destinations as well.
 Washington Harbor is a mixed used development that was designed by Arthur Cotton Moore.
 The complex contains luxury condominiums, offices, retail space, and restaurants.
 Washington Harbor has a postmodern architectural style.
 Washington Harbor has a set of floodgates designed to help protect it against river floods; the gates were later renovated after 2010.
 During its initial days it was mainly used as a commercial harbor, however this changed during the Industrial Revolution.
 At first Washington Harbor had to close because of a decline in commercial sales.
 This led to numerous Manufacturing plants and industry to be built in the area.
 After the 1960’s Washington Harbor went through numerous proposals but none were acted upon for almost a decade.
 Many Georgetown residents strongly opposed plans to build a series of highways throughout the city.
 Ironically enough the plan that eventually went through was a plan to tear down the already existing freeway.
 Washington Harbor was inevitably saved by President Nixon in 1971.
 Construction of the actual area began in the 1980’s and was opened in phases, the first phase being in 1986.